by Dr Wesley Turner, Clinical Psychologist at Minds & Hearts

 – Communication skills.

-Example questions to help guide exploration of gender are provided below:
+Some example questions to help guide exploration in the area of gender identity and autism are provided below:

 – One of the things I enjoy most about being a male/female is…